 In November 2020, New York Attorney General Letitia James filed a lawsuit against the Catholic Diocese of Buffalo.
 The lawsuit also includes former Bishop Richard Malone and former Auxiliary Bishop Edward Grosz.
 The lawsuit follows a two-year investigation.
 James alleges church leaders failed to protect children from clergy sexual abuse.
-The New York investigation also examined whether the diocese used church assets in a cover-up.
+The New York investigation also examined whether the diocese used church assets to cover-up the abuse.

 According to James’ 218-page complaint, church leaders protected more than a dozen accused priests.
 The cover-up avoided sending priests to trial in the Vatican.